CoffeeAfterWakingUp/diploma/README.md

 ## Project
 We are going to create web-platform, that will be helpful for small-medium business at our country.
 Maybe later, we will choose another idea to implement.
+Creation of the system "QCRM", for managing customer relationships.

 ## Alternatives / Market research
 | Research alternatives